skotopes/yeecon/ReadMe.md

 # About

-Simple toolkit to control yeelight smart bulbs
+Simple toolkit to control yeelight smart bulbs.

 # Requirements

 - python 3
+- yee lamps with LAN control enabled

 ## Installing Dependencies With venv